Sankofa Square: Fountains

 The fountains comprise a dynamic art installation and water sculpture in which the 600 water jets are programmed to vary, dynamically, over time.
 The fountains usually operate 24 hours a day.
 Other than the aquatic play area in front of the Ontario Science Centre (the centrepiece of Teluscape), the square is Toronto's only 24-hour waterplay area, open all day and night except during special events, maintenance, and other exceptions.
 The fountains usually run from around mid-April to the end of October, making this one of two aquatic play areas in Toronto that opens very early in the season and closes very late in the season.

 To reduce costs, only the middle channel (the middle ten nozzles of each fountain) can be animated, but the outer two channels can still be globally controlled.
 The outer two channels are often used to set a background (pedestal) level while the middle channel animates, typically for eight-second intervals.
 The directionality imposed by the middle channel's sequencer encourages bathers to run west rather than east.
 Moreover, the sequencer makes the bathing experience optimal for joggers who run west at exactly 20 km/h.

-Architects Brown + Storey, fountain creator Dan Euser, the firm that initiated the bidding, former Councillor Kyle Rae, and the management of the square have all confirmed that waterplay was one of the intended uses of the space.
+Architects Brown + Storey, fountain creator Dan Euser, the firm that initiated the bidding, former Councillor Kyle Rae, and the management of the square have all confirmed that water play was one of the intended uses of the space.
 The fountains are intended to appeal to children and adults, and there is evidence that has been realized.

 Because many people drink from the ground spray nozzles (some people even fill up water bottles from the ground sprays), and since water play is one of the intended uses, the water is tested daily, between 9 a.m. and 10 a.m., by the Toronto health department.
 The water is treated with bromine, which many bathers prefer to chlorine.
 There are three separate water treatment facilities, one for each group of ten west-most nozzles in each grille (200 nozzles total), another for the middle row of ten in each grille, and a third for all of the east-most nozzles.
-The water that runs into the grilles travels west, under the raised floor of the square's slabs, to the treatment facility under the west end of the waterplay area.
+The water that runs into the grilles travels west, under the raised floor of the square's slabs, to the treatment facility under the west end of the water play area.